Jemimahosei/CornellSOUP/design-plan/design-journey.md

     - Feels like it would be perfect if there was no significant time commitment in SOUP as her and a few friends she has on campus are interested in joining and prefer flexible times.

+ **Interviewee 5:**
+1. Please tell me a bit about yourself.
+You may omit any personal or private information.

+    Meghan is a Junior here at Cornell University.
+She wasn't super outdoorsy as a freshman but got into the outdoors later on.

+2. Have you ever been involved in any outdoor event or organization focused on outdoor activity?
+If yes:
+   - She teaches classes through the outdoor education department here at Cornell.
+   -  She is also i She is also Involved with Soup and On the eboard for the outing club

+    2a.
+What brought you to the event or attracted you to the organization?
+   - she is one of the founding members of Soup

+    2b.
+Did you seek out information about the event/organization?

+    2b i.
+If yes, what information were you specifically looking for?
+Did you find it?
+How did you access that information?
+       -

+    2c.
+How was your experience at the event or as a part of the organization?
+Tell me a bit about it.

+3. Are you currently or have you previously been involved in SOUP?
+If yes (involved):

+   3a.
+Why did you join SOUP?

+   3b.
+Before joining, did you seek out information about the organization?
+   3b i.
+If yes, what information were you specifically looking for?
+Did you find it?
+How did you access that information?

+   3c.
+After joining, did you seek out information about the organization?
+   3c i.
+If yes, what information were you specifically looking for?
+Did you find it?
+How did you access that information?

+4. 4a.
+How is/was your experience as a part of the organization?
+Tell me a bit about it.

+5. What haven't I asked you today that you think would be valuable for me to know?

 ### Goals (Milestone 2)
 > Analyze your audience's goals from your notes above.
 > List each goal below.
 There is no specific number of goals required for this, but you need enough to do the job (Hint: It's more than 1 and probably more than 2).